penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/02_Debug_your_agent.md

-# Module 02 - Debugging your Agent
+# Module 02 - Debug your agent

 Monitoring your agent